SteveBeeblebrox/JSION/README.md

 ```

 ### Implicit Null Items
 Missing values in objects and arrays are interpreted as null.
-Note that trailing comma removal in arrays happens first!
+Note that trailing comma removal in arrays happens after!
 ```js
 {
     "alt text": ,